Akselera Tech

 Click QualityHighLow (bot activity common)

+That is a 43x difference in ROAS.
+Display traffic dilutes your data, inflates your impressions, and consumes budget that could have driven actual conversions.
 Marlin SEM adds that Display ads in Search campaigns are "prone to bot activity producing spam leads."

 Default #3: Search Partners Network Enabled